zschoche/mlog/README.md

 ### Custom Log Infrastructure

-Is is possible to create your own logger class if you want to write your log at some place in the network or something like that.
+It is possible to create your own logger class if you want to write your log at some place in the network or something like that.
 You just have to write a logger class and overload the `mlog::logger::write_to_log()` function.

 __mlog::logger interface:__
 ```c++